Executive Committee, 2025-2026

 Mentorship Program Coordinator, 2022-present

-Lecturer, University of California, Fullerton
+Lecturer, University of California, Fullerton, United States

 Research Interests: late nineteenth and early twentieth century literature, intellectual history, novel studies